Larsen opening in chess

 Lastly the Double Fianchetto.
 This can be reached out of various move orders but the main thing about it is the plan after this position.
 You need to have a database of lots of games to know how to handle this position as it looks innocent but is not.

 Since the day GM Adhiban started creating a course on 1.b3.
-There has been a banter on twitter/Instagram between the top GMs Anish Giri, Adhiban, and Narayanan Srinath.
-Narayanan Srinath promptly promotes his Chessable course on the Catalan while Adhiban never misses to show the true power of his 1.b3 course by winning against top players with 1.b3.
+There has been banter on Twitter/Instagram between the top GMs Anish Giri, Adhiban, and Narayanan Srinath.
+Narayanan Srinath promptly promotes his Chessable course on the Catalan while Adhiban never misses showing the true power of his 1.b3 course by winning against top players with 1.b3.
 If you are curious about the banter, just go through the following tweets-

 The quick wins in 1.b3 –